iq-motion-control/iq-module-communication-doc/docs/manual/manual_underactuated_torque_correction.rst

     CCW |propeller_name| 100mm above CoM

 The graphs show that as the propeller is moved higher above the CoM, the more the force contributes to the final torque.
-Therfore a correction factor must be introduced.
+Therefore, a correction factor must be introduced.

-The defaults files for each underactuated propeller include calibrated a parameter called 'propeller_torque_offset_angle'.
-This parameter is found in the :ref:`Voltage Superposition Client<vsp_message_table>`.
-This default calibrated value assumes that the propeller is at the CoM of the aircraft.
-This is most likely incorrect for the vast majority of aircraft, but there is no standard height and most aircraft will be different.
-To correct for this the default calibrated parameter must be offset using the equation below:
+The defaults files for each underactuated propeller include a calibrated parameter called 'propeller_torque_offset_angle'.
+This parameter is found in the :ref:`Voltage Superposition Client<vsp_message_table>`, and assumes that the propeller is at the aircraft's CoM.
+This is most likely incorrect for most aircraft as there is no standardized rotor height.
+To correct for this, the default calibrated parameter must be offset using the equation below:

 .. math::